 Following review of the peer-reviewed scientific literature, 78 reports presenting with a full text or detailed abstract were analysed (Fig 1).
 Data on causal plant species or organisms; geographical location; type of photosensitisation (primary, hepatogenous, congenital, unknown); outbreak years; animal species; size of flock or herd, percentage of morbidity and mortality were extracted and tabulated.
 A summary of information presented in the peer-reviewed literature is shown in Table 1.

 Table 1: Extracted photosensitisation outbreak data from the peer-reviewed literature by aetiological agent.
 Percentage morbidity and mortality are included where reported.

-N/A, not available; CEPP, Congenital Erythropoietic Protoporphyria; CEP, Congenital Erythropoietic Protoporphyria; AU, Australia; AT, Austria; BR, Brazil; CO, Columbia; FR, France; IN, India; IR, Iran; IRE, Ireland; JP, Japan; MY, Malaysia; NZ, New Zealand; NG, Nigeria; NO, Norway; SA, South Africa; ES, Spain; TW, Taiwan; TN, Tunisia; TR, Turkey; UK, United Kingdom; US, United States